xandrade/Talkpython.fm-Notable-Packages/README.md

 ![image](https://user-images.githubusercontent.com/12855744/138847569-abd614dd-1886-496b-a5ff-6696ca0b796b.png)

 CLI lovers 📣, plotext plots directly on terminal, it has no dependencies and the syntax is very similar to matplotlib.
-It also provide a simple command line tool.
+It also provides a simple command line tool.

 ## [Episode 337](https://talkpython.fm/episodes/show/337/kedro-for-maintainable-data-science)